Most of us are good at doing, but not so good at being.

 Our careers, our daily pressures, and all the expectations to be somebody rather than nobody are worldly things dreamed up by worldly minds like ours.
 It’s not to say they are bad things, but maybe they are imaginary and not as real as we think they are.

-I believe there’s more to life than life.
+I truly believe there’s more to life.
 Think of the ocean – sail upon its surface and you might think it exists only in one dimension, but dive into it and you can travel for miles and miles into the deep mysterious blue.